gildesmarais/jekyll-loading-lazy/README.md

 Install the plugin as described above.
 That's basically all there is.

-**💡 Tip:** Note that the `github-pages` gem runs in `safe` mode and only allows [a set of white-listed plugins](https://pages.github.com/versions/).
+**💡 Tip:** Note that the `github-pages` gem runs in `safe` mode and only allows [a defined set of plugins](https://pages.github.com/versions/).
 To use this gem in GitHub Pages, you need to build your site locally or use a CI (e.g. [Github Workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)) and deploy to your `gh-pages` branch.
 [Click here for more information.](https://jekyllrb.com/docs/continuous-integration/github-actions/)

 ### Prevent lazy loading